-- 4.9.
+- 4.11.
 The supply contribution from permitted sand and gravel sites in Milton Keynes is limited.
-The site at Manor Farm is now exhausted and Passenham/Calverton quarry has reserves of 0.475 Mt but production is currently mothballed.
-There is an unimplemented site at Caldecote Farm which is relatively small, with a reserve of 0.45 Mt.
-It will likely come onstream in the short to medium term, following recent completion of operations at the adjacent site.
-The land east of Haversham Road site also has a relatively small reserve of 0.34 Mt and is unimplemented..
-All active and inactive permissions are set to expire between now and 2017. - 4.10.
-As part of the 'call for sites' process, as mentioned previously, industry put forward ten sand and gravel sites in Milton Keynes for potential allocation in the emerging MLP.
-All sites were subject to detailed site assessments, with four considered appropriate for identification as preferred sites in the Draft Plan.
+At the end of November 2015 the site at Manor Farm had been fully worked and land at Calverton site had limited reserves remaining.
+The land South of Caldecote Farm site is of a medium scale, with a reserve of 0.45 Mt.
+The permission remains unimplemented however it is thought it will likely come on-stream in early 2016, following a new operator taking over the site.
+Extraction commenced at the land east of Haversham Road site in 2015.
+The site has a relatively small reserve of 0.34 Mt.
+The two active sites at the end of November 2015 are set to expire between now and 2020. - 4.12.
+As part of the 'call for sites' process, as mentioned previously, a total of nineteen sand and gravel sites in Milton Keynes were put forward for potential allocation in the emerging MLP.
+All sites were subject to detailed site assessments, with four considered appropriate as allocations in the Proposed Submission Plan.
 If all four sites are developed (subject to planning permission in accordance with relevant local plan policies) they will potentially add a total of 2.08Mt to the existing sand and gravel supply.